|What is an Annotated Bib?|

 - Graduate students should use scholarly primary and secondary sources like edited book chapters, literature reviews, and research studies (no textbooks or encyclopedias).

-💭How do I choose the best options?
+💭How do I choose the best Sources?

 - Background information (the history of your topic)